Transversality and alternating projections for nonconvex sets: Semi-algebraic intersections

 \section{Semi-algebraic intersections}

+In this last section we turn to the case where the two sets are semi-algebraic.
+Alternating projections on algebraic varieties, in particular, was considered in \cite{FW}.

-In our main result, Theorem~\ref{lin} (Linear convergence), we showed that intrinsic transversality implies local linear convergence of alternating projections.
-Motivated by this result, we begin this section by asking: to what extent is intrinsic transversality a common property?
-Classically (and reassuringly) two smooth manifolds ``typically'' intersect transversally: that is, almost all linear perturbations to the manifolds yield a transverse intersection.
-The following theorem show that the analogous result holds much more generally for semi-algebraic sets --- those sets that are finite unions of sets, each defined by finitely many polynomial inequalities.
-Semi-algebraic sets and functions (those whose graphs are semi-algebraic) nicely exemplify concrete optimization problems; see \cite{tame_opt} for their role in nonsmooth optimization.
-We mention in passing that all results of this section extend from semi-algebraic to ``tame'' sets \cite{tame_opt}.
+Classically (and reassuringly) two smooth manifolds ``typically'' intersect trans\-versally: almost all translations to the manifolds satisfy transversality throughout the intersection.
+We first show the same result for semi-algebraic sets.
+See \cite{tame_opt} for the role of semi-algebraic ideas in nonsmooth optimization, and for the more general ``tame'' setting, to which all results of this section extend.

-\begin{thm}[Generic transversality] \\ Consider closed semi-algebraic subsets $X$ and $Y$ of a Euclidean space $\E$.
-Then for almost every vector $e$ in $\E$, transversality holds at every point in the intersection of the sets $X$ and $Y-e$. \end{thm} \pf Consider the set-valued mapping $F$ from $\E$ to $\E^2$ defined by
+\begin{thm}[Generic transversality] Consider two closed semi-algebraic sets $X,Y \subset \E$.
+Then for almost every vector $e$ in $\E$, transversality holds at every point in the (possibly empty) intersection of the sets $X$ and $Y-e$. \end{thm} \pf Consider the set-valued mapping $F$ from $\E$ to $\E^2$ defined by